 First Amendment Activities

 Freedom of speech, press, religion, and assembly are constitutional rights.
-However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect park resources.
-The necessity of a permit to conduct First Amendment activities is determined by the group size.
+However, federal regulations recognize that activities associated with the exercise of these rights may be reasonably managed to protect park resources.
+The authority to manage these activities is 36 CFR §2.51 and §2.52.
+The tool used to manage these activities is a Special Use Permit.
+First Amendment activities include, but are not limited to:

-pages as some locations may not be open, or may be inaccessible due to weather or construction.
+Please review our Operating Hours & Seasons and our Road Closures pages as some locations may not be open, or may be inaccessible due to weather or construction.